Jim Allchin: Early years

 Allchin was born in Grand Rapids, Michigan, in 1951.
-While he was still an infant, the Allchin family moved to Keysville, Florida, where his parents worked on a farm.
+His father originally worked as a warehouse worker.
+While he was still an infant, the Allchin family moved to Keysville, Florida, where his parents worked on a citrus farm.
 Allchin grew up in a tin-roof house built by his father.
-Later, Allchin and his older brother Keith also worked on the farm to support the family financially.
+When he and his brother Keith were children, they earned by hoeing weeds on the farm's orange orchard.
+As a child, he spent some of his free time learning music.
+Allchin first began playing the trumpet but later switched to the guitar.
+He had an aptitude for science and engineering, and would repair go-karts and tractors around the farm.
+Neither of his parents attended college, but his father had a natural talent for math and would perform business calculations off the top of his head.

-While fixing equipment on the farm, Allchin developed an interest in engineering.
-He studied Electrical engineering at the University of Florida, but dropped out to play in a number of bands.
+While in high school, he got a job as an intern at a payroll-processing company in Winter Haven, Florida.
+While there, he wrote his first computer program, which determined the day of the week based on the date input.
+He studied electrical engineering at the University of Florida, but dropped out to play in a number of bands, including Rain, Tudor Rose, and Red, White and Blue.
+They played various clubs and roadhouses in the South, before he decided that he did not enjoy life on the road.
 He later returned to the university and graduated with BS in Computer Science in 1973.

 After receiving his degree, Allchin joined Texas Instruments, where he helped build a new operating system.
-Afterwards, he followed a former lecturer, Dick Kiger, to Wyoming, where he helped him to start a new company offering computer services nationwide, before moving on to another company in Dallas, Texas.
+Afterwards, he followed a former lecturer, Dick Kiger, to Wyoming, where he helped him to start a new company offering computer services nationwide, before moving on to start another company with Kiger in Dallas, Texas.

 Allchin returned to his studies, earning the degree of MS in Computer Science from Stanford University in 1980.
 Allchin wrote a language-independent, portable file system while at Stanford.
 While pursuing his PhD in Computer Science at Georgia Institute of Technology in the early eighties, he was the primary architect of the Clouds distributed object-oriented operating system; his PhD thesis was entitled "An Architecture for Reliable Decentralized Systems".

 In 1983, Allchin was recruited to Banyan by founder Dave Mahoney, eventually being Senior Vice President and Chief Technology Officer.
 During his seven years at Banyan, he created the VINES distributed operating system, which included the StreetTalk directory protocol as well as a series of network services based on the Xerox XNS stack.

 Bill Gates tried to recruit a reluctant Allchin to join Microsoft for a year, yet successfully convinced him to join in 1990.
 Gates told him that whatever he created would have a wider customer base through Microsoft than anyone else.

 Allchin is known as a prolific computer programmer/engineer.
 Allchin is also known for debugging systems remotely by having the person on the phone toggle in hexadecimal via front panel switches of early computers to correct problems.